Ministry of Petroleum and Natural Gas: Public sector undertakings

-Research Institute
+Research institutes

 Rajiv Gandhi Institute of Petroleum Technology

 RGIPT is a training and education institute that gives technical and management training to the petroleum industry and was formally opened in July 2008.
 The Ministry of Petroleum and Natural Gas (MOP&NG), Government of India founded the institute through an Act of Parliament ("Rajiv Gandhi Institute of Petroleum Technology Act 2007").